mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

 accomplished using an Azure Resource Manager (ARM) template.
 The template is a JSON file that defines the resources needed to deploy and manage MATLAB Web App Server on Azure.
 For information about the architecture of this solution, see [Architecture and Resources](#architecture-and-resources).

+Deploying MATLAB Web App Server on Azure automatically deploys a network license manager.
+However, you can also use an existing network license manager with MATLAB Web App Server on Azure by selecting *existing* from the deployment template.

 # Deployment Steps